v1nnyrusso/Pantry-Network/README.md

 Donations are not seeded.
 You must create a donation to perform staff features.

-Installation
+Runnning the Application

-To install the application, follow these steps:
+To run the application, follow these steps:

-- Clone the repository: git clone https://github.com/your-repo/your-project.git
+- Clone the repository: git clone https://github.com/vrusso300/CWK2.git
 - Navigate to the project directory.
-- Install the dependencies: npm install
+- Install the following dependencies: npm install

     "bcrypt": "^5.1.1",